Yung Miami Says She & Diddy Are Done

 She may not have been Diddy’s side chick, but now she’s nowhere near him.

 What do y’all think about Yung Miami saying she and Diddy are done?
-Let us know in the comment section below.
+Let us know in the comments section below.

 —